rickylai248/rickylai248/README.md

 ### Hi there! 👋 I'm Ricky.

-· I'm a second-year student at The University of British Columbia 🇨🇦
+· I'm a second-year student at The University of British Columbia (UBC) 🇨🇦

 · Completing a Combined Major in Computer Science and Business